Should You Delete Diesel Exhaust Fluid (DEF)?

 Introduction: Understanding Diesel Exhaust Fluid (DEF) and Its Role

-Diesel Exhaust Fluid (DEF) is a liquid used in diesel engines equipped with Selective Catalytic Reduction (SCR) systems to reduce nitrogen oxide (NOx) emissions.
-The fluid is a mixture of 32.5% urea and 67.5% deionized water.
-When injected into the exhaust stream, DEF reacts with NOx, converting it into harmless nitrogen and water vapor.
+Diesel Exhaust Fluid (DEF) is a mixture of 32.5% urea and 67.5% deionized water used in diesel engines equipped with Selective Catalytic Reduction (SCR) systems.
+When injected into the exhaust stream, DEF reacts with nitrogen oxides (NOx) to convert them into harmless nitrogen and water vapor.

-Why Do Diesel Truck Owners Consider Deleting DEF Systems?
+Why Some Truck Owners Consider Modifying DEF Systems

 Common Pain Points of Deleting Diesel Exhaust Fluid (DEF) System